Left and Center: Cayce circa, 1996

 Investigators believe he went to the residence hoping to find Cindy there but instead found Cayce home alone.
 Cindy says her daughter would’ve trusted Hill enough to let him inside the house.
 Hills wife initially provided him with an alibi for that night but later recanted it and confirmed it was false.
 He has been a suspect since the early investigation.

-In July of 2018, Hills was named as the primary suspect in Cayce’s presumed abduction and likely slaying.
+In July of 2018, Hills was named as the primary suspect in Cayce’s presumed abduction and death.
 In 2004, Hill was convicted of attempting to abduct a woman at gunpoint while she was washing her car.
 He was sentenced to 15 years in prison and was released in 2018.
 Shortly after his release, Hills began talking online to a girl whom he believed was underage.

 This was actually an undercover cop.
 Hills and the cop talked for months and agreed under the pretense to have sexual intercourse.
 Hills traveled to Mississippi to do this and was promptly arrested.
 When he was taken into custody, investigators found sex toys, drugs, condoms, and alcohol inside his vehicle.
 He has also previously bragged of having sex with a 14 year old girl.